The Quest (1983 video game)

 The Quest is a graphic fantasy text adventure released in 1983 by Penguin Software.
 It was designed by Dallas Snell for the Apple II and was ported to the Atari 8-bit computers, Commodore 64, MS-DOS, and Mac.

 Plot

 The game takes place in a medieval fantasy setting in the Kingdom of Balema as a dragon threatens its citizens.
-The player takes the role of the King's newest adviser and with the help of the King's champion, Gorn, set out to end the dragon menace.
+The player takes the role of the King's newest adviser and with the help of the King's champion, Gorn, sets out to end the dragon menace.